 On receiving your application form we will check your eligibility against a set criteria.

 Step two: Competency-based questions

 We will send your competency questions to be marked by an external independent provider.
 If your application is successful, you will be invited to attend an assessment centre.
-Please note we have raised the pass mark, to progress you must score at least nine on the competency questions.

 Step three: Assessment centre